How to Document a Task

 For all of us, in the end, we are not only earning money and having a living as a Digital Marketer, but we're helping other people earn a living as well.

 Adding it to the Task Library

 The documented task must meet the following criteria:

-#2.
-The checklist includes the tools, tips, URLs, and login information that are needed to help complete the task.

 #3.
-The process is broken down into a sufficient number of steps to make the process easier to understand and follow.
+The checklist includes all necessary tools, tips, URLs, and login methods for easy access and smooth execution of the task.

 #5.
+The process is broken down into a sufficient number of easy-to-understand steps that guide users through the task.

-All the anchored text (clickable text) leads to the intended pages or documents.
+#9.
+All anchored text on the page is clickable and directs users to the intended pages or documents.